jbsoliman/1p-devtools-demo/dev-tools-demos/passage-example/README.md

-Hello From 1Password!
+Hello From The Knowledge Boost!

-# Passage Example React App
+# Passage by 1Password Example React App

 This example application uses the Passage Element in a React application to authenticate users using biometrics or magic links.
 The homepage uses the passage-auth element to handle user login and registration and the dashboard utilizes passage-profile to allow the user to view and manage their profile data.
 To run this example application, follow the instructions below to install and start the application.